 In fact, ancient Palestine, also referred to as Canaan, or Israel, has come to be known as the Holy Land.

-However, the history of Palestine is anything but holy.
+However, the history of this land is anything but holy.
 Some of the world's oldest and most powerful empires have left bloody footprints in Palestine.

 Few other countries possess geography as varied as Palestine's.
 Mountains, fertile plains and valleys, coastal regions, rivers, deserts and wilderness cover the region.